MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-appendix.md

 ---
 title: Rich Presence appendix
-description: Using stats from the data platform in Rich Presence strings. ms.assetid: 626c1661-3be9-49e4-a5ce-d3f5abd79a9b ms.date: 04/04/2017 ms.topic: article
+description: Using stats from the Data platform in Rich Presence strings. ms.assetid: 626c1661-3be9-49e4-a5ce-d3f5abd79a9b ms.date: 04/04/2017 ms.topic: article